tuturox91/Cinema-Service/README.md

 # Cinema Service

 A RESTful cinema service, where you can search movies and movies sessions.
-As a user, you can add tickets to shopping cart and affter purchase them.
+<br>As a user, you can add tickets to shopping cart and affter purchase them.
-As admin you can manage data records in database.
+<br>As admin you can manage data records in database.

 ## Features